We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Planning

-Once this service is set up they will be able to create folders that align with the different image types they have.
+Once this service is set up they will be able to start populating the relevant assets into the relevant places.

 Setting it Up